 Key takeaways: Rural roads with picturesque scenery and little traffic are optimal for onroad cycling routes, even if they are not the most direct routes.
-Heavily trafficked roads without bike lanes should be avoided.
+Heavily trafficked roads should be avoided at all costs.
 Hilly routes are not a problem for experienced cyclists, but very steep and long climbs should be avoided.
-Refer to page 126 for the recommended interim alignment.
 Technical Coordination Meetings.
-The project team met with various agencies including Pennsylvania Department of Transportation (PennDOT), Chester County Department of Facilities and Parks, and Chester County Department of Community and Economic Development to work through issues related to operations, safety and maintenance.
+The project team met with various agencies including Pennsylvania Department of Transportation (PennDOT), Chester County Department of Facilities and Parks, and Chester County Department of Community and Economic Development, to work through issues related to operations, safety and maintenance.